troglobit/talks/upstreaming/upstreaming.md

     - "I'm too embarrassed to tell my manager I don't know how to ..."
     - "Surely nobody's interested in our patches, they're not even that good ..."
   - Projects have due dates:
-    - upstreaming is a line activity
+    - Upstreaming is a line activity
-    - no time reserved for devs
+    - No time reserved for devs
   - Unclear if it's allowed -- *everything* classified as
-    - intellectual property
+    - ... intellectual property
-    - business critical
+    - ... business critical
   - Weak (or no) line organization
   - Perceived cost